-Basic Vanilla Buttercream Frosting is so versatile, you can use it for just about anything.
+This is the best Vanilla Buttercream Frosting recipe.
+It’s so versatile, you can use it for just about anything.
 Made with just a handful of ingredients, this frosting comes together in a snap.
-Not only is this a great vanilla frosting, it’s also the perfect base for other flavor additives.
-Mix in any other flavored extract to create your own unique frosting.

 You won’t be disappointed in the light, creamy texture.
 Use this homemade frosting to top cakes and cupcakes or sandwich it between your favorite cookie.

 It’s always a good idea to have a basic frosting recipe in your archives and this is one you’ll want to keep!

 It’s light, fluffy, smooth, and creamy.
 It’s the perfect frosting for a basic vanilla cake or any cake for that matter.